-Arthropods:
+Arthropod:

-Animals having jointed appendages and segmented body (e.g., ticks, lice, fleas, mosquitoes).
+An animal having jointed appendages and segmented body (e.g., ticks, lice, fleas, mosquitoes).

-MICROFOCUS 4.1 Bacteria in Eight Easy Lessons
+MICROFOCUS 4.1 Bacteria in Eight Easy Lessons1

 Mélanie Hamon, an assistante de recherché at the Institut Pasteur in Paris, says that when she introduces herself as a bacteriologist, she often is asked, "Just what does that mean?"
 To help explain her discipline, she gives us, in eight letters, what she calls "some demystifying facts about bacteria."